fishes text index | photo index

 Family Callionymidae

 Where seen?
-This little curious fish with a flag on its back was seen on Cyrene Reef.
-Elsewhere, they are considered common on shallow mud-sand flats, especially among seagrasses.
+This little curious fish with a flag on its back is sometimes seen on some of our Southern shores.
+Elsewhere, they are considered common on shallow shetltered mud-sand flats, especially among seagrasses.
+Also in estuaries and deep water.
 They are usually buried during the day.
-Juveniles usually seen alone, adults may be seen in small groups.
+Juveniles usually seen alone, adults may be seen in pairs or small groups.

 Features: